Skip to main content

 Presentation formats will be 20 or 10 minutes for long and short format papers respectively.
 Short presentations can provide the opportunity to showcase emerging professionals or for sharing tips or potentially crowdsourcing solutions.
 The papers are published in their original language and distributed at the conference along with printed abstracts in English, Spanish, and French.
 Please email any questions to This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-A PDF version of the 2025 call for submissions is available here.
+A PDF version of the 2025 call for submissions is available here

 BANFF CENTRE